dylanreed/dylan.blog/_posts/2017-03-17-the-goblin-emperor.md

 <h4>Review</h4>

 Do you know what a Fantasy of Manners is?
 I didn't until I read this book.
 If you have read Game of Thrones and love all of the court intrigue than this is the book for you.
-If you hated all of that and spent your time reading waiting for someone to die, this might not be the book for you.
+If you hated all of that and spent your time reading it waiting for someone to die, <a href="https://www.amazon.com/gp/product/0765365685/ref=as_li_tl?ie=UTF8&tag=dylanreed06-20">The Goblin Emperor</a> might not be the book for you.

 I had no idea what I was getting into when I started this book and it was amazing.
 Everything moves a long at a perfect pace and you learn about the elf court as the new emperor does.